WekanCompany/realm_cpp_demo/README.md

 **Make sure cpprealm is installed before hand, then build the example project.**

 ```
-Change to the example/ge project directory.
+Go to the directory exampleApp/GE and do the following.

 mkdir build.debug
 cd build.debug
 cmake -D CMAKE_BUILD_TYPE=debug ..